p32929/p32929/README.md

 ##### Support
 If you like my works and want to support me/my works, feel free to support or donate.
 My payment details can be found here: https://p32929.github.io/SendMoney2Me/

+#### Thanks
+Thanks everyone for visiting my profile.
+If you are enjoying any of my works, whether it be a library or a template or anything, feel free to let me know.
+All my contact details can be found here: https://p32929.github.io/